MuammerBayar/Connect4Game/README.md

 ```

 Go to the directory where the jar file is located
-<p> note: please complete the beginning of the path correctly </p>
+<p> note: please complete the beginning of the path </p>

 ```
-$ cd  /connect4game/ConnectFour
+$ cd  /Connect4Game/ConnectFour
 ```

 Running the Jar file